Skip to content

 Published: at 02:14 AM

-These aren’t hot takes from people who tried Copilot once.
-They’re from experienced developers who’ve spent serious hours figuring out what works.
+These aren’t hot takes from people who tried AI coding once.
+They’re from experienced developers who’ve spent serious hours figuring out what works—and they’ve all moved past autocomplete tools like Copilot or Cursor to agentic setups that can actually run code and iterate.

 Boris Cherny: How the Claude Code creator uses Claude Code